-Halifax Transit/Event Bus Service
+Halifax Transit/Event Bus & Ferry Service

 Transporting large numbers of people to and from an event may require a bus service.
-Depending on the size, timing and the location of the event, Event Organizers might want to consider using Halifax Transit services to transport people.
-If the event location is outside the Core HRM, parking is limited at or near the event, or traffic congestion could be an issue, these are all reasons to consider having Halifax Transit on board.
+Depending on the size, timing and the location of the event, event organizers may want to consider using Halifax Transit services to transport staff, clients, volunteers and event attendees.
+If the event location is outside the downtown core, or if parking is limited at or near the event, or if traffic congestion could be an issue, are all reasons to consider having Halifax Transit on board.